Infinity Fluids

 Infinity Fluids, founded in 1998, is a Massachusetts corporation which develops process and thermal systems for the fuel cell, pharmaceutical, industrial, and biotechnology industries.

 It was founded in Norwich, CT and is a manufacturing and research organization specializing in the fields of Fluid Heating, Steam Reforming and Instant Steam Generation.
+It sued General Dynamics for theft of trade secrets, and they settled out of court in 2017.

 Products

 Some of the work performed by Infinity includes: